WHAT TO DO AFTER A CAR ACCIDENT

 Don’t move injured persons.
 It is generally better to keep an injured person stationary until qualified medical personnel arrive, unless that person is in danger because of fire, traffic, or other emergency situation.

 Call the police.
-It is very important that the police are called to the scene, even in situations where it does not appear there was much damage to the cars and/or no one appears to be injured.
+It is very important that the police or State Patrol are called to the scene, even in situations where it does not appear there was much damage to the cars and/or no one appears to be injured.
 You may later find there is a dispute as to how the accident happened, and a policy report may be helpful.
 Cooperate with the responding officer by answering his or her questions simply and directly, and with only the facts that you personally know and observed.
 Be truthful.

 Exchange driver and vehicle information.
 Minnesota law mandates that drivers involved in a crash provide their name, address, date of birth, vehicle registration number, proof of ownership, name and address of automobile insurance company and proof of insurance.
 Even in accidents with little or no damage, this information must be exchanged.

 Obtain names of witnesses.
 Unfortunately, the police report does not always identify all of the eyewitnesses to the accident, either because the witnesses leave the scene before the police arrive, or the officer simply decides not to take down their information.
 Therefore, if possible, get the names, address and phone numbers of any persons who witnessed the accident.

 Take pictures of the damaged vehicles if possible.
 Sometimes vehicles are destroyed or repaired before photographs are taken, so if you are able to take photos at the scene, do so.
 Of course, safety is a priority, so only do this if you can take photographs from a safe place.